darkworldchamp/ETH-AVAX_module2/README.md

 After this, the project will be running on your localhost.
 Typically at ``` http://localhost:3000/```

-Requirements
+# Requirements
  Solidity version: ^0.8.20

-OpenZeppelin Contracts: Used for ERC20, Ownable, and ERC20Burnable implementations.
-License
+# License
  This project is licensed under the MIT License.